This article has links to products and services we love, which we may make commission from.

 Will you do the Grouse Grind or take the Grouse Mountain Skyride?

-During summer there is the Rusty Nail BBQ for dining, as well as other all-season options.
+During summer, there is the Rusty Nail BBQ for dining and other all-season options.

 Quite a romantic way to spend an evening in Vancouver!

 Enjoy live music and a Pacific Coast cuisine buffet while you sail by Canada Place, the North Shore Mountains and the West Vancouver skyline after dusk.